ameerhamzaa47/Hamza-Project/README.md

-# There are my all basic project that I designed
+# There are all my basic projects that I designed